 Let's try the dance, and once you're reasonably confident about it we'll switch between the two versions and see if it has any effect on you.

-Alan Davies says he's stopped calling it because the dance is controversial.
+Alan Davies said he stopped calling it because the dance is controversial.
 I added the two-hand turns when I saw John and Liz Felton doing them — it seemed much better to keep everybody moving — but Alan thinks most people aren't capable of doing a two-hand turn well enough in the 6 steps.

 As I've said, some dances can be done at dramatically different speeds.
-“I care not for these ladies” is supposed to be a romp — it's to the tune of a song about a man complaining about all his girl-friends and the problems they give him.
+“I care not for these ladies” is supposed to be a romp — it's to the tune of a song about a man complaining about high-class ladies and preferring a wanton country maid — see some of the words with the music.
 But Tom Cook saw it as slow and romantic, so that's the way he asked Wild Thyme to record it.
 I see the progression as: “A right-hand turn and spurn!”
 “A left-hand turn and spurn!” — but Tom was amazed when I told him this.
 He sees it as “And so we say goodbye”.
 Another example is “Round about our coal fire” — the Tom Cook version is slow and mesmeric, but in the States they play it as a slip-jig.

 The Waters of Holland (Pat Shaw: New Wine in Old Bottles)

 Let's try a straightforward dance at two different speeds.
-I was at a Day of Dance some years ago and two callers happened to do this one at quite different speeds — it felt like two different dances, and I really wasn't sure which one I preferred.
+I was once at a Day of Dance and two callers happened to do this one at quite different speeds — it felt like two different dances, and I really wasn't sure which one I preferred.

 Balance the Star — to Jimmy Allen, Newcastle, Soldiers' Joy, The Bishop (Miss Dolland's Delight), Peacock Rag.